Pauan/SaltyBetBot/README.md

 5. If everything was done correctly, the extension should now be loaded in Chrome, congratulations!

-6. In the upper-right corner there is a new square "S" button.
-Click on it.
-This will cause a popup to appear.
-Click on the "Import" button.

-7. Find the `SaltyBetBot-master` folder, then select the `SaltyBet Records.json` file and click OK.
-This will take several seconds, wait for it to finish loading!

-8. Everything is now setup, you can simply go to [saltybet.com](http://www.saltybet.com/) and it will start to bet automatically.
+6. You can now go to [saltybet.com](http://www.saltybet.com/) and it will start to bet automatically.

-9. It will automatically open up a second twitch.tv tab, keep it open!
+7. It will automatically open up a second twitch.tv tab, keep it open!
 It is necessary for *both* tabs to be open in order for the extension to work.

    If you accidentally close the twitch.tv tab, just refresh the saltybet.com tab and it will re-open it.